 Climate induced disaster and climate impact on agriculture productivity are two key challenges representing vulnerable ecosystem and community in the river system.
 Erosion/landslide, flood and weak disaster risk management are major drivers, and are triggered by both natural and anthropogenic factors.
 Inappropriate land use practices like cultivation in slopy areas more than 30 degree, forest degradation, unplanned and unregulated road construction, and unmanaged riverbed material excavation are main human-induced causes.
 Heavy/erratic rainfalls, steep slopes and other topographic conditions are major natural causes.
 Climate stress on agriculture productivity has direct impact on people's livelihood especially women, elderly and children through low family income and food insecurity.
 It eventually makes forest ecosystem vulnerable through increased burgeoning pressure on forest resources.
-The major drivers identified are inadequate farm skills and financial resources; pests and diseases; insufficient irrigation; soil quality degradation; and loss and damage of agricultural lands and crops.
+The major drivers identified are inadequate farm skills and financial resources; insufficient irrigation; pests and diseases; and soil quality degradation.